Interview With Stevie Kim: Expectations Of China Wine Importers

 BTN: What are the 3 main factors that Chinese importers consider when picking up a new winery?

 BTN: Which varietals you see are HOT and what trends do you see for 2014.
-Like in US, blends and Moscato’s are HOT followed by Malbecs.
+Like in the US, blends and Moscato’s are HOT followed by Malbecs?

 Apart from red wine, which is undoubtedly sold much more than white wine in China, (by a 9 to 1 ratio), Prosecco and Moscato are also registering a remarkable increase in bottles sold each year.